mnit-rtmc/iris/docs/message_patterns.md

-# Quick Messages
+# Message Patterns

-Select `View ➔ Message Signs ➔ Quick Messages` or `View ➔ Message Signs ➔ Message Editor` menu items
+Select `View ➔ Message Signs ➔ Message Patterns` or `View ➔ Message Signs ➔ Message Editor` menu items

-A _quick message_ is a fully composed [MULTI] message which can be associated with a sign group.
+A _message pattern_ is a partially or fully composed [MULTI] message which can be associated with a sign config.
 They are created using the [WYSIWYG editor].

-Quick messages can be selected directly by operators, or activated by [DMS action]s as part of an [action plan].
-For these messages, it is best to leave the sign group blank.
+Message patterns can be selected directly by operators, or activated by [DMS action]s as part of an [action plan].

 ## Message Combining

 It is sometimes necessary to display two messages on a sign at the same time.
-This is controlled with the quick message _Combining_ field:
+This is controlled with the _Combining_ field:

 Combining | Description
 ----------|--------------------